As we were camping at the Bothe-Napa Valley State Park, we went from Bothe-Napa to the Bale Grist Mill by way of land. Passing by the park's sprin

 We continued our way up the hill to the ridge before descending through an oak canyon traversed by dry river beds.
 Along this moderate 1.2 mile hike, we did not meet a single soul and our little ones played hide-and-seek in the descending portions of the trail.

-As we finally arrived at the Bale Grist Mill, remains of ditches and ponds told the silent story of the once lively mill.
+As we finally arrived at the Bale Grist Mill, remains of

 According to the ranger on duty last Sunday, there used to be 18 mills from Santa Cruz to Napa.
 I think he meant only grist mills as there were for sure a lot of sawmills - take Sutter's Mill up in Coloma or the "Old Mill" that gave its name to the Bay Area town of Mill Valley, they were sawmills.
 Anyhow, the Bale Grist Mill is now the only surviving historic mill of its kind in California.

 Constructed by Dr. Edward Bale in 1846 and maintained after his death by his wife Maria, the grist mill featured a 36-feet high water-wheel using the diverted waters of Mill Creek through an aerial flume system.
-The system is still in place and every single weekend, rangers in costumes operate the machinery.
+The system is still in place and every single weekend, rangers in costumes operate the ma

 After that, Eric lifted a trap door in the floor and uncovered the cogs turning below the building.
 He then showed the big round grinding stones coming from a Parisian quarry (now supposedly underneath Disneyland Paris' parking lot) and prepared the children for the water wheel.